 At no point in the process or training was any member of staff called sexist, racist, or otherwise.
 Instead, we simply provided practical steps, grounded in data, that staff could take.
 Understanding was at the heart of every recommendation and action taken – a far cry from notions of autocratic re-education so often espoused by critics.

 Unconscious bias training works.
 It has been used by countless organisations to improve representation and inclusivity, and they have enjoyed enviable benefits as a result.
+Some are even exploring new ways to deliver the content and impact to their teams, including by using virtual reality technology.
 From the number and nature of cases of harassment and the lack of representation in government and the wider business landscape, it would suggest that MPs need to think carefully about how to tackle racism and sexism and ensure that they play their part in building an inclusive working environment, just like other leaders.
 Learn more about our unconscious bias training services, or contact our experts.